The Road Between Us: The Ultimate Rescue: Reception

+Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 49 out of 100, based on six critics, indicating "mixed or average" reviews.

 Daniel Fienberg of The Hollywood Reporter described the film as "undeniably gripping", regarding it as "real-life version" of Taken.
 However, he argued that its attempt to frame itself as an "apolitical" documentary is ultimately impossible.
-He felt while the film echoed widespread frustration over the Israeli government and military’s unpreparedness during the attack, the film offered no explanations as it avoided an investigative approach, leaving that frustration "haunting and empty".
+He felt while the film echoed widespread frustration over the Israeli government and military's unpreparedness during the attack, the film offered no explanations as it avoided an investigative approach, leaving that frustration "haunting and empty".
 Pat Mullen of POV Magazine also praised the film, noting how Noam's story "undeniably unfolded with heart-pounding intensity".
 However, he criticised the narrow scope of the documentary, noting it avoided mentioning Palestine besides frequent references to terrorists, and a limited attempt to question the IDF response to the attacks.

-Robert Abele of The Los Angeles Times felt the "action-thriller approach" narrows the story's scope "within simplified parameters" as it attempted to avoid the broader context of the Israeli–Palestinian conflict and the subsequent Gaza war, and wrote that the film did "disservice to a much broader tragedy".
+Robert Abele of the Los Angeles Times felt the "action-thriller approach" narrows the story's scope "within simplified parameters" as it attempted to avoid the broader context of the Israeli–Palestinian conflict and the subsequent Gaza war, and wrote that the film did "disservice to a much broader tragedy".
 Ben Kenigsberg of The New York Times criticised the film as a "shoddy piece of moviemaking", taking issue with the film's "slickness" that "cheapens the most harrowing recollections".